intmus/intas19-20/_14-mastery-and-consolidation/sight-singing.md

 ### Seventh Chords in Context

-Please click on the link below to download the Unit 10 warm-up on seventh chords in context:
+Please click on the link below to download the review warm-up on seventh chords in context:

 {% include download.html title="Seventh Chords in Harmonic Context" filename="Week10SeventhChords.pdf" %}